MicrosoftDocs/Advertising-docs/BingAds/bingads-13/bulk-service/in-market-audience.md

 **Delete:** Not supported

 ## <a name="membershipduration"></a>Membership Duration
-When you create an in-market audience in the Bing Ads web application, you can specify how far back in time Bing Ads should look for actions that match your in-market audience definition in order to add people to your list.
+When you create an in-market audience in the Microsoft Advertising web application, you can specify how far back in time Microsoft Advertising should look for actions that match your in-market audience definition in order to add people to your list.

 The mimimum duration is 1 day and the maximum duration allowed is 180 days.